-The Oliver Miller Homestead is an 18th century historic site that is open to the public every Sunday afternoon from 1:30 to 4:30 PM (except Mother’s Day and Father’s Day) from the beginning of May until the first Sunday in December with the last admission at 4 PM.
-A SPECIAL EVENT is held once a month with the exception of August.
+The Oliver Miller Homestead is an 18th century historic site that is open to the public every Sunday afternoon from 1:30 to 4:30 PM from the mid-May until the first Sunday in December with the last admission at 4 PM.
+A SPECIAL EVENT is held at least once a month with the exception of August.

 Tours are self-guided.
 Miller Homestead docents dress in period attire, give information about the Miller family and the history of the area.
 Guides demonstrate crafts, cook outdoors and over the open hearth, and answer questions.
 There are six buildings located on the property that are open to the public.
 Two are original stone buildings.